freenas/docker-images/dropbox/README.md

 This repository provides the [janeczku/dropbox](https://registry.hub.docker.com/u/janeczku/dropbox/) image.

-## Usage examples

-### Quickstart

-### Run dropbox with custom user/group id
-This fixes file permission errrors that might occur when mounting the Dropbox file folder (`/dbox/Dropbox`) from the host or a Docker container volume.
-You need to set `DBOX_UID`/`DBOX_GID` to the user id and group id of whoever owns these files on the host or in the other container.

-    docker run -d --restart=always --name=dropbox \
-    -e DBOX_UID=110 \
-    -e DBOX_GID=200 \
-    janeczku/dropbox

 ## Linking to Dropbox account after first start

 Check the logs of the container to get URL to authenticate with your Dropbox account.